-The cost of delivering the levels of service for the community resilience group of activities increases in this Long Term Plan.
-New work across the activities would mean \$6.85 million of new operational spend (including repayment of some capital costs), and \$14.7 million of new capital spend over the first three years of the plan.
+The cost of delivering the levels of service for the community resilience group of activities is proposed to change significantly in this Long Term Plan.
+New work proposed across the activities would mean \$6.7 million of new operational spend (including repayment of some capital costs), and \$14.7 million of new capital spend over the first three years of the plan.
 Under council's significance and engagement policy, this is considered 'likely to be significant' when assessed against the financial threshold (\$750,000), and 'significant' when the impact on rates are assessed.
 They are considered here as a material change to the cost of this service.